 target_include_directories(foo INTERFACE path/to/libfoo/headers)

-IMPORTED_SONAME
+IMPORTED_SONAME property

-must match SONAME
+must match SONAME record in libfoo.so.

-target can be used as any other target:
+After that foo target can be used as any other target:

 target_link_libraries(app PRIVATE foo)

-Let’s build and install libfoo
+Let’s build and install libfoo:

 cd libfoo/build